 International Design Network Foundation, New York, NY, US, Project Manager, Design Saves Lives

-Nobutaka Ashihara Architect PC, New York, NY, US, Intern
+Nobutaka Ashihara Architect, New York, NY, US, Intern

 TARO ASHIHARA ARCHITECTS, Tokyo, JP, Intermediate Architect